About

 b.
 1984, Fairfax, Virginia, U.S.

 I now work out of my home studio in Baltimore, Maryland, where I have access to dozens of natural resources and special hikes.
-I still feel deeply connected to the outdoors and share a love for hiking with my husband.
+I still feel deeply connected to the outdoors and share a love for hiking and travel with my husband.
 Many of our favorite places and local surroundings inspire my work.

 A statement about my current work and painting practice:

 There is much overlap between my creative practice and my Jewish spirituality.
-Hakarat HaTov, the Jewish tenet of “looking for the good,” is my inner compass and drives how I perceive and interact with the world.
-As a chronic overthinker, looking for the good grounds me in the present.
-I slow down and take in my environment, finding inspiration and wonder in the everyday details.
-This journey is translated in my art through color, and texture.
+Hakarat hatov, which is the Jewish tenet of looking for the good (or simply: gratitude) is my inner compass and drives how I perceive and interact with the world.
+Combining harkarat hatov with my affinity for plants, nature, and landscapes, I’m creating work that is deeply rooted in my personal identity, values, and passions.